tracecompass/tracecompass/README.md

     mvn clean install -Dmaven.test.skip=true

-The RCP is not built by default, to build it you need to add `-Pbuild-rcp` to the `mvn` command:

-    mvn clean install -Pbuild-rcp -Dmaven.test.skip=true

-This will build the RCP for all supported architectures.
-The resulting archives will be placed in `rcp/org.eclipse.tracecompass.rcp.product/target/products`.
+Stand-alone application (RCP) packages will be placed in `rcp/org.eclipse.tracecompass.rcp.product/target/products`.

-These commands will also build the p2 update site, which will be placed in `releng/org.eclipse.tracecompass.releng-site/target/repository`.
+The p2 update site, used for installation as plugins inside Eclipse, will be placed in `releng/org.eclipse.tracecompass.releng-site/target/repository`.

 Maven profiles and properties